StephanLorenzen/ExactIBAnalysisInQNNs/README.md

 The plots are made using lualatex and will take a few minutes to compile, as many data points are plotted for each information plane.

 ## Running other experiments
-Other experiments can be run using the module directly (note, some options left out here, use `--help` for full list):
+Other experiments can be run using the module directly (note, some options are left out here, use `--help` for the full list):
 ```
 python -m IB experiment [-h] [-n NETWORK] [-af ACT_FUNC] [-lr LR] [-e EPOCHS] [-q]
                               [-b BITS] [-d DATA] [-r REPEATS]